coughski/NYCSchoolsChallenge/README.md

 ## Highlights
 - I used the `.searchable` view modifier to enable a simple substring search of the school names, and a `Menu` for sorting options
-- To illustrate school test results, I used ***Swift Charts*** to create a [custom horizontal bar chart](https://github.com/coughski/NYCSchoolsChallenge/blob/95cec6da8ceb00e79a9e5f91319e09388cab06b7/NYCSchoolsChallenge/Views/ScoreChart.swift#L15) with `.annotation` modifiers and custom `AxisMarks`
+- To illustrate school SAT scores, I used ***Swift Charts*** to create a [custom horizontal bar chart](https://github.com/coughski/NYCSchoolsChallenge/blob/95cec6da8ceb00e79a9e5f91319e09388cab06b7/NYCSchoolsChallenge/Views/ScoreChart.swift#L15) with `.annotation` modifiers and custom `AxisMarks`
-- I used formatters such as `.number.notation(.compactName)` to more elegantly display school statistics
+- I used formatters such as `.number.notation(.compactName)` to efficiently and elegantly display school statistics
 - I used `jsonDecoder.keyDecodingStrategy = .convertFromSnakeCase` so that I could keep the names of my model struct properties Swifty, which is less work than assigning a raw `String` value to every `CodingKey` case
 - ***MVVM*** was my choice of architecture to separate models, views, and business logic
 - Using ***XCTest***, I wrote [unit tests](https://github.com/coughski/NYCSchoolsChallenge/blob/95cec6da8ceb00e79a9e5f91319e09388cab06b7/NYCSchoolsTests/NYCSchoolsTests.swift#L35) targeting the most sensitive part of my code, the JSON decoding, which can easily break with any change to the model structs